Complex Support Vector Machines for Regression and Quaternary Classification: Experiments

-In section \ref{SEC:CSVM}, we discussed how the 4-classes problem comes naturally to the complex SVM.
-Exploiting the notion of the complex couple of hyperplanes (see figure \ref{FIG:hyperplane_C}), we have shown that the generalization of the SVM rationale to complex spaces directly assumes quaternary classification.
-Using this approach, the 4 classes problem can be solved using only 2 distinct SVM tasks instead of the 4 tasks needed by the 1-versus-all or the 1-versus-1 strategies.
-The second experiment compares the quaternary complex SVM approach to the standard 1-versus-all scenario using the first four digits (0, 1, 2 and 3).
+In Section \ref{SEC:CSVM}, we discussed how the 4-classes problem is inherent to the complex SVM.
+Exploiting the notion of the complex pair of hyperplanes (see Figure \ref{FIG:hyperplane_C}), we have shown that the generalization of the SVM rationale to complex spaces directly assumes quaternary classification.
+Using this approach, the 4 classes problem can be solved using only 2 distinct SVM tasks instead of the 4 tasks needed by the one-versus-three or the one-versus-one strategies.
+The second experiment compares the quaternary complex SVM approach to the standard one-versus-three scenario using the first four digits (0, 1, 2 and 3) of the MNIST database.
 In both cases we used the first 6000 such digits of the MNIST training set to train the learning machines.
-We tested their performance using the digits contained in the testing set.
-The error rate of the 1-versus-all SVM was $0.721\%$, while the error rate of the complexified SVM was $0.866\%$.
-However, the 1-versus-all SVM task required about double the time for training, compared to the complexified SVM.
+We tested their performance using the respective digits that are contained in the testing set.
+The error rate of the one-versus-three SVM was $0.721\%$, while the error rate of the complexified quaternary SVM was $0.866\%$ (see Table \ref{TAB:Classification2}).
+However, the one-versus-three SVM task required about double the time for training, compared to the complexified quaternary SVM.
 This is expected, as the latter solves half as many distinct SVM tasks as the first one.
-In both experiments we used the gaussian kernel with $t=1/49$ and $t=1/160^2$ respectively.
+In both experiments we used the Gaussian kernel with $t=1/49$ and $t=1/160^2$ respectively.
 The SVM parameter $C$ has been set equal to 100 in this case also.